davassi/yarer/README.md

       //...
 ```

-The result can be simply converted into a i32 or a f64 (if decimal) simply with
+The result can be simply casted into a i32 or a f64 (if decimal) simply with

 ```rust
 let result: Number = resolver.resolve().unwrap();